How To Grease Ball Joints

 So, there you have it.
 Like we said, the process is really easy and if you want to give this simple DIY a try, DST offers a Grease Gun Combo that includes all the tools we used in this article.
 You can also look at our post about how to grease tie rod ends with a zerk fitting for another suspension part that can be greased in your own garage.

 Does anyone have any other helpful tips or tricks for easy lubrication of a ball joint with a zerk fitting?
-Please leave any comments or questions in the comments section at the bottom of the page.
+Please leave them in the comments section at the bottom of the page or if you have questions you can contact the customer service folks at suspension.com.
 Good luck!

 How to Grease Ball Joints without Zerk Fittings

-Many ball joints are sealed these days and do not come with grease zerk fittings.
+Most manufactureres use sealed ball joints that do not come with grease zerk fittings.
 Theoretically, these ball joints will not need any extra grease and are sealed up tight so contaminates can’t get inside, but if you notice a groaning while turning then the culprit might be a grease-thirsty ball joint.

 You can use a grease zerk needle attachment to get past the dust boot and pump some grease into that ball joint.
 This can eliminate those noises and potentially extend the life of the part, but this method will almost certainly not grease the entire part.
 As a stop-gap measure this should stretch the life span of your ball joint.